Shinkansen: Background

-Japan was the first country to build dedicated railway lines for high-speed travel.
-Because of the mountainous terrain, the existing network consisted of narrow-gauge lines, which generally took indirect routes and could not be adapted to higher speeds due to technical limitations of narrow-gauge rail.
-For example, if a standard-gauge rail has a curve with a maximum speed of 145 km/h, the same curve on narrow-gauge rail will have a maximum allowable speed of 130 km/h.
-Consequently, Japan had a greater need for new high-speed lines than countries where the existing standard-gauge or broad-gauge rail system had more upgrade potential.
+Japan was the first country to construct railway lines dedicated to high-speed travel.
+Owing to the country's mountainous terrain, the pre-existing rail network was built primarily to a narrow-gauge and followed indirect alignments.
+These lines could not be readily adapted for sustained high-speed operation because of inherent technical limitations, including lower permissible speeds on curves compared with wider gauges.
+For example, a curve allowing a maximum speed of 145 km/h on standard-gauge track would typically be limited to around 130 km/h on narrow-gauge track.
+As a result, Japan had a greater need to construct entirely new high-speed lines than countries whose existing standard- or broad-gauge networks offered greater potential for incremental upgrades.